Search

 Tiara is a hands-on leader who is dedicated to fostering organizational growth and coaching staff members to expand their leadership skills.
 Her visionary approach and extensive organizational knowledge have also been instrumental in growing Accessia Health’s educational offerings for patients and their families.

 She earned her Bachelor of Science degree from Virginia Commonwealth University in Richmond, Virginia, and her Master of Science in Education from Virginia Polytechnic Institute and State University, focusing on community health and health promotion.
-She is an active member of the Forbes Nonprofit Council.
+She is an active member of The Virginia Council of CEOs.

 Beyond work, Tiara engages in philanthropic activities and spends time with her two sons and husband.